davison/ha-sinkhole/README.md

 I've used pi-hole for years and couldn't live without that functionality on my network, but it's not easy to make it highly available and I really wanted that.
 There are several guides available for making pi-hole HA, but they're fragile, bolt-on solutions which are unsupported by the pi-hole project.

 `ha-sinkhole` was created specifically to solve that problem.
 It addresses that single concern and does not, by design, offer many of the existing pi-hole features (notably DHCP).
 Metric storage and visualisation is enabled via open source components of the [Grafana](https://grafana.com) eco-system and you can run them locally or connect to your Grafana cloud account and manage them there.
-Currently there is an early version of metrics available but only to cloud hosted grafana/prometheus.

 ![overview](.files/ha-sinkhole-architecture-overview.drawio.svg "Architecture Overview")